 Campers are welcome to register for a maximum of 2 camp sessions.
 Campers will receive a High Park Nature Centre bandana on their first week of camp.
 T-shirts are optional, and are available for $20.

 Rangers develop important skills and perform meaningful stewardship work in the park.
 They will work with tools, develop ID skills, go on hikes, swim at the High Park pool, and bond with youth who share their passion for nature.
+Ratio of staff to campers is 1:12.

-High Park Rangers take care of High Park while becoming environmental leaders in the community.
+LIT's take care of High Park while becoming environmental leaders in the community.
 In the first week of camp, Rangers will develop important teamwork, leadership, and nature skills.
 After their week of "training", Rangers will come back to volunteer with summer camp for one week.

 *Participation in our LIT program will help youth accumulate community involvement hours required to graduate high school.